Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 cold focus of the hunt, Hedin's challenge, Ryu's composed face, Hestia's tearful encouragement.

 As he finally reached the correct street and saw the silhouette of the old church, he fumbled slightly with the rusty gate due to his fatigue.
-Before he could even reach the annex door, it burst open, revealing **Hestia**, her face etched with frantic worry.
+Before he could even reach the annex door, it burst open, revealing Hestia, her face etched with frantic worry.
 Seeing him, relief washed over her features, and she launched herself at him, crying his name, throwing her arms around his waist in a fierce, trembling hug.
 She sobbed with relief, clinging tightly, expressing how worried she'd been during his long absence ("Twelve hours!
 I thought something happened!").
 She scanned him for